camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/job-executor.html.md

 ---

-The job executor tag is used to configure the job executor and can be placed in [bpm-platform.xml](ref:#descriptors-bpm-platformxml) file.
+The job executor tag is used to configure the job executor and can be placed in the [bpm-platform.xml](ref:#descriptors-bpm-platformxml) file.

 ## Example